chuvalab/sc_analysis_workshop/README.md

 # Single Cell RNA-seq Analysis Workshop

 The aim of this workshop is to provide a researcher with no prior coding experience the necessary skills to perform their own analysis on a single-cell RNA-seq dataset.
-The listof topics discussed in this workshop can be found [here](https://github.com/chuvalab/sc_analysis_workshop/blob/main/topics.md).
+The list of topics discussed in this workshop can be found [here](https://github.com/chuvalab/sc_analysis_workshop/blob/main/topics.md).

 ## R language resources
 An basic knowledge of R programming language is beneficial, though not strictly necessary to perform an analysis.
 There are several free beginner's courses for R, a simple web search will render a few.
 Here are a couple: